darkeclipz/fractals/README.md

 # GLSL code for Mandelbrot

 An attempt to create a short, and fast, implementation for the Mandelbrot set in GLSL.
+Currently it stands at 176 characters, which is a little more than half a tweet.

 ```glsl
 #define R iResolution.xy